shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 **DELETE**

-Delete on source, check on destination:
+Delete on the source, check on destination:

     psql -h ${PGENDPOINT} -U ${PGUSERNAME} ${DATABASE} -c "DELETE FROM table WHERE id=1;"

     psql -h ${PGENDPOINT_2} -U ${PGUSERNAME} ${DATABASE} -c "SELECT * FROM table WHERE id=1;"

-Delete on destination, check on source:
+Delete on the destination, check on source:

     psql -h ${PGENDPOINT_2} -U ${PGUSERNAME} ${DATABASE} -c "DELETE FROM table WHERE id=2;"